-Honey Davenport was in character, performing his usual set at a Manhattan drag bar.
+In 2011, Honey Davenport was in character, performing his usual set at a Manhattan drag bar.
 Clad in a rainbow leotard and platform heels, he took a swig of his drink and ripped off his wig — sweaty and exhausted from the hour-long performance.

 It was the moment every girl dreams of.
 In tears, Davenport said yes.
 But then something strange happened.
 He started feeling dizzy.
 He stumbled off the stage and tried to make it to the bathroom, but couldn’t.

 Davenport — real name James Clark — says it may have been a bit of each.
 “It was a lot to think about,” the 25-year-old New Yorker laughs.
 “I’d just performed, I was exhausted, and my brain was just like, ‘Oh, my gosh, this is a big deal.’”

 The story has a happy ending — Clark and his fiancé are now blissfully engaged.
 But for many New York gays and lesbians elated by 2011's marriage ruling, victory has brought with it a new (and very old) brand of pressure — the kind gay couples have never had to face.